mofosyne/QuickMathJS/readme.md

 * Why is the backend CI/CD Node.js based and not deno based?
     - I've tried Deno, but it uses 'export' keyword which messes with browser syntax parsing (if module is not enabled).
 I could try enabling modules, but my aim is for the code to be useable without CORS being triggered... so you could use it offline without having to start a local server for it.

-* For developers working on quickmathsjs, there is a built-in testing feature that can be triggered using the --test flag.
+* For developers working on quickmathjs, there is a built-in testing feature that can be triggered using the --test flag.
 This is primarily for development and CI/CD purposes.

 ### Tips for Developers:
-- While developing or making changes, use the `npx quickmathsjs --test` flag to run the predefined test cases and ensure the core functionalities remain intact.
+- While developing or making changes, use the `npx quickmathjs --test` flag to run the predefined test cases and ensure the core functionalities remain intact.
 This helps in catching any regression bugs early on.

 ## Contributing
 Feedback, suggestions, and contributions are always appreciated.
-Kindly [open an issue](https://github.com/mofosyne/QuickMathsJS-WebCalc/issues) or submit a pull request.
+Kindly [open an issue](https://github.com/mofosyne/QuickMathJS/issues) or submit a pull request.

 ## License
-This project is under the [GNU General Public License v3.0](https://github.com/mofosyne/QuickMathsJS-WebCalc/blob/main/LICENSE).
+This project is under the [GNU General Public License v3.0](https://github.com/mofosyne/QuickMathJS/blob/main/LICENSE).